 With Bing’s recent foray into conversational AI-based search assistance, it is speculated that Google may be testing the implementation of their own competing functionality under the project codename Magi, which is purported to bring a host of new assistant features to Google Search.

-Frank Wardin is a journalist from outer cyberspace, keeping you up to date with the news and goings-on of cyber society.
+Frank Wardin is a journalist from outer cyberspace, keeping you up to date with the news and goings-on of digital society.